Are you making the patient sick? Get Green Light medicine.

 Are You Making the Patient Sick?

 Years ago, my father was suddenly diagnosed with a terminal condition.
 When I visited him at the Mayo Clinic, I wore my Groucho glasses.
-Their big bushy eyebrows, big nose and mustache instantly triggered a great grin on my dad’s face – and returned the twinkle to his eyes.
+Their big bushy eyebrows, big nose and mustache instantly triggered a great grin on Dad’s face – and returned the twinkle to his eyes.

 When hospital staff came in and saw me with the glasses they always smiled and joked about them.
 Dad’s response was so strong I have since worn many a pair of funny glasses on hospital visits.
 I leave them behind for a diversion, for smiles – and a reminder to focus on life and living.